ZeroDumb/ethics-journal/src/content/7-sisters/the-summoning.md

 | The Bride | Cleaner        | 1, 4, 5    |"Kill command"        |

 ![Untitled video (1)](https://github.com/user-attachments/assets/3e66dc79-3601-430a-9704-37ae991f5624)
+A brief glimpse into the summoning.
+No AI was harmed (yet).

 ### **Alice**: The Collector
 **The Entryway.
 The Analyst.
 The First One.**